IBM/Akka-cluster-deploy-kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-banking-chatbot.svg?branch=master)](https://travis-ci.org/IBM/watson-banking-chatbot)
 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)
 <!--Add a new Title and fill in the blanks -->
-# [Deploy Akka Cluster on Kubernetes]
+# Deploy Akka Cluster on Kubernetes
 In this Code Pattern, we will deploy an Akka Cluster on Kubernetes.
-Along the way, we'll try to explain:
-* What is Akka?
-* What are the difficulties in deploying Akka cluster on Kubernetes?
-* The solution to the problem.
+Kubernetes is the popular micorservices orchastration tool.
+One of the main features of Kubernetes is to scale in and out pods on demand.
+Akka cluster by itself is elastic, can scale in or out on demand.
+However, Akka cluster only manages the applications but not the containers.
+So it is necessary to deploy the Akka cluster on some microservies platform such as Kubernetes.

+By Akka's design, the "seed node(s)" are the master(s) of the cluster.
+Any woker node has to register to the seed node(s) at bootstrapping stage or otherwise it will not be able to join the cluster.
+Even for a single module applicaiton like our example, there has to be one or more seed node.

+This solution uses Docker to build container image.
+In kubernettes, we use `StatefulSet` than a deployment to handle the special requirements of Akka.
+And sbt build tool is default for Scala in Akka.
+There is no 3rd party framworks or tools involved.

 ## Flow
 <!--Remember to dump an image in this path-->